-The investment objective of the Royal London UK Real Estate Fund (the "Master Fund") is to outperform the 12 month total return of its benchmark, the All Balanced Funds component of the MSCI/AREF UK Quarterly Property Fund Index.
+The investment objective of the Royal London UK Real Estate Fund (the "Master Fund") is to outperform the 12 month total return of the Master Fund's benchmark, the All Balanced Funds component of the MSCI/AREF UK Quarterly Property Fund Index.
 This index measures quarterly total returns on a net asset value basis.